Calvin Ridley Player Prop Bets for NFL Week 7 | Atlanta vs. Miami 10/24/2021

 - Ridley has seen the ball thrown his way seven times in the red zone this season, 20.6% of his team's 34 red zone pass attempts.

-- The Falcons, who rank 28th in the NFL in points scored, have dropped back to pass 62.7% of the time while opting for the ground attack 37.3% of the time.
+- The Falcons, who rank 28th in the NFL in points scored, have attempted a pass 62.7% of the time while running the football 37.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Ridley's matchup with the Dolphins.